Craft beer in Alsace, France:

 Les Intenables is best known for heavily hopped IPAs

 The brewery renewed their labels in 2023, and the core beers are easy to recognize from their white labels with single-color figure on them.
-The regular beers include Crispy Chill Hoppy Lager, Mama Whipa White Hazy IPA, Tropical Therapy NEIPA, Lime Combo Blanche with Lemon & Kaffir Lime, Retro Killer American Amber Ale, Kanish Royal Sour with Cassis and Mega Trip Belgian Triple.
-There can be also series of one-time brews, like the Team Series with favorite styles of the brewery team (of which we tasted the delicious Arcane Moon Black IPA and the smokey Play With Fire Schwarzbier) and the Muffin Series of Pastry Sours.
+The core series includes Crispy Chill Hoppy Lager, Mama Whipa White Hazy IPA, Tropical Therapy NEIPA, Lime Combo Blanche with Lemon & Kaffir Lime, Retro Killer American Amber Ale, Kanish Royal Sour with Cassis and Mega Trip Belgian Triple.
+There are be also other beer series, like the Team Series with favorite styles of the brewery team (of which we tasted the delicious Arcane Moon Black IPA and the smokey Play With Fire Schwarzbier) and the Muffin Series of Pastry Sours.

 Les Intenables is a familiar sight at beer festivals and various other beer events in France and elsewhere in Europe.
 In the near future, the brewery plans to move to even larger premises and open its own taproom restaurant next to the brewery.
 Currently, Les Intenables’ craft beers can be purchased from the brewery shop located right next to the current brewery in Rosheim, and they are available in a bunch of pubs and beer shops across France, and also internationally.